idio-lang/DIPS/source/implementing-idio/simple-types/bignums.rst

      #define IDIO_BSA_AVAIL(BSA)	((BSA)->avail)
      #define IDIO_BSA_SIZE(BSA)		((BSA)->size)

-  From ``refs`` you can deduce I has an intention to use reference counting for these significand arrays as the low-level mechanics of bignums didn't seem appropriate for the main GC to get involved in.
+  From ``refs`` you can deduce that I had an intention to use reference counting for these significand arrays as the low-level mechanics of bignums didn't seem appropriate for the main GC to get involved in.
 It turns out no reference counting occurs (other than creation and destruction).

   ``avail`` is the number of segments in the significand array and ``size`` is the number in use.
 That might seem a bit odd but shift